poton2/CS-435-Big-data/README.md

 **WikipediaBomb**

-A Wikipedia Bomb that returns the “Rocky Mountain National Park” wikipedia page for the search key word “surfing” (see 3.C)
+A Wikipedia Bomb that returns the “Rocky Mountain National Park” wikipedia page for the search key word “surfing” (see 3.C) In order to do that, I modified the link data file and show that the “Rocky Mountain National Park” page generates highest PageRank among all of the pages containing “surfing” as part of their titles